PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 (torch-env) $ sbatch job.slurm  # edit your email address in job.slurm before submitting
 ```

-You should find that the code runs in about 1 minute on a V100 GPU using 1 CPU-core:
+You should find that the code runs in about 1 minute on an A100 GPU using 1 CPU-core:

 ```
-$ seff 1268057
+$ seff 51876015
-Job ID: 1268057
+Job ID: 51876015
-Cluster: adroit
+Cluster: della
-User/Group: jdh4/cses
+User/Group: aturing/cses
 State: COMPLETED (exit code 0)
 Cores: 1
-CPU Utilized: 00:00:59
+CPU Utilized: 00:00:42
-CPU Efficiency: 92.19% of 00:01:04 core-walltime
+CPU Efficiency: 95.45% of 00:00:44 core-walltime
-Job Wall-clock time: 00:01:04
+Job Wall-clock time: 00:00:44
-Memory Utilized: 2.59 GB
+Memory Utilized: 438.79 MB
-Memory Efficiency: 64.72% of 4.00 GB
+Memory Efficiency: 5.36% of 8.00 GB
 ```

+For jobs that run for longer than 1 minute, one should use the `jobstats` command instead of `seff`.

 Some variation in the run time is expected when multiple users are running on the same node.